s-wxy/s-wxy.github.io/Coding/general/index.md

 distribution points.

 ### Refined honor points ###
-Wbridge5 makes some adjustments for 10s and unguarded honors, but I have not figure out its rules.
+Coding makes some adjustments for 10s and unguarded honors, but I have not figure out its rules.
 Luckily, [Thomas's Bridge Fantasia][thomas] provides precise evaluators friendly to humans.